-WP Engine’s pricing schedule is also structured to cater to different types of users.
+WP Engine’s pricing schedule is also structured to cater to different types of users and WordPress hosting plans.
 StartUp has provisions that would fit a blog or small website, Growth is suitable for growing businesses, while Scale comes in handy when you’re expanding, and Custom is tailored for large enterprises.

 There are two modes of payment if you decide to proceed with any of these plans.
 You could pay monthly or go with the cheaper annual prepay option- which waves off the cost of two months from the cumulative sum.
 Additionally, you get a 60-day risk-free period.

 Startup– Begins at $35 per month